Morningstar88/X-Coin/README.md

 ### How can we solve the 3-dollar payment question in food nightmarkets?
 ### Can crypto and alt-currencies be decoupled from cashless payments?
 ### Is advertizing space on a coin viable, buyable, marketing?
-### Why donate / subscribe to a project like this?
 ### What's the most beautiful coin we can mint?

 <p align="center">